mirrorcn/manjaro.github.io/download.md

 ### Other flavours

-Some additional Desktop Environment and preconfigured Window Managers are available on our [**Community Editions**](https://manjaro.org/community-editions/).
+Some additional Desktop Environment and preconfigured Window Managers are available with our [**Community Editions**](https://manjaro.org/community-editions/).

 ## How to verify our install medias